gharamalhumaydani/Chatbot/README.md

 ![2021-08-24 (22)](https://user-images.githubusercontent.com/86461558/130601738-28631654-611f-418d-968e-4fde470fc0e4.png)

 Create a new network that we are working to interact with, Put the beginning of the model in it and save it.

  ![2021-08-24 (20)](https://user-images.githubusercontent.com/86461558/130599435-d0c38aab-b9a3-4396-aae6-b5c128f5f20a.png)

  We create a function to convert a user input into numbers that the model can understand.

  ![2021-08-24 (15)](https://user-images.githubusercontent.com/86461558/130599584-2dff769f-4eba-4df1-b95e-f60978ea50b0.png)

-We are going to make another new function that we connect to model .
+We are going to make another new function that we connect to model.

 ![2021-08-24 (17)](https://user-images.githubusercontent.com/86461558/130599670-67d1aa9d-d5ee-4f24-90a3-db2a3527eb21.png)